harunethm/harunethm/README.md

-- 👋 Hi, I’m @harunethm
+- 👋 Hi, I’m Harun Ethem CALIS
-- 👀 I’m interested in web and mobile applications
+- 👀 I’m interested in web and mobile application development
-- 🌱 I’m currently learning ASP.NET MVC Framework with HTML and CSS
+- 🌱 I’m currently learning Flutter
-- 💞️ I’m looking to collaborate on web applications
+- 💞️ I’m looking to collaborate on mobile applications
 - 📫 You can reach me with harunethm@gmail.com